 Categorize this right under Time Management – but I would say that just about every sales rep struggles with this dilemma.
 Whether it’s to diversify services, verticals, geographic territories, and accounts within a territory – sales reps are always anxious of “what could be”.
 Sales reps ask themselves this very question - "Should I keep pounding away at what I’m doing, or try something new?"

 If you asked my best friends, they’ll tell you that I’ve been accused of being just like this picture – a cat with a string.
 If I see the next best thing, I’m all over it.
 The question is - which is the best solution?
 I say… both, you just need to do a proper assessment of the situation.

-1. Have I really (and I mean REALY) given this a fair shake?
+1. Have I really (and I mean REALLY) given this a fair shake?

 First, ask yourself subjectively if you’ve given this “project” (new territory, vertical, business strategy, selling style) the time it deserves.
 I know we’ve all heard “Rome wasn’t built in a day”, but that expression wasn’t created to amuse you.
 It’s actually a fact of life (Malcolm Gladwell will agree in his book Outliers claiming 10,000 hours until perfection).
 Have you lobbed 10 calls into this territory and received nothing in return – thus this is your litmus test?
 Have you lost 3 deals in a row – so this vertical is not something your company should pursuit?